hamii31/Mobile-Application/README.md

-This is a Full-Stack Mobile App - You can adopt pets; Will be shown pets ordered by age, by popularity, by gender and by breed; It contains a user JWT factory, custom Message Handler and Trust Provider.
+This is a Full-Stack Mobile App - You can see pet listings, add pets to favourites and adopt pets.
+It contains a user JWT factory, custom Message Handler and Trust Provider.

 See how the App looks in PetAdoptionMobileApplication/Screenshots (You'll have to download the raw video)